spiketibbs/KU_CMS_TnP/README.md

 ```bash
 voms-proxy-init -voms cms -rfc --valid 168:0
 ```
 11. Once activated, you are ready to run the framework.
 Modify the **--config** and **--settings** based on what numerator and denominator you plan to use.
 Also modify the **--output** of the histograms.
+If it gives you an error, follow the instructions it lists to **pip install** any more required dependencies.
     * Numerator Options: config_blp.json, config_gold_ID.json, config_ISO_ID.json, ISO_ID_PROMPT.json
     * Denominator Options: denom_raw.json, denom_blp.json, denom_gold_ID.json, denom_ISO_ID.json.
 ```bash